 How To Add Discord Bots To Discord Server

 How To Add Bots To Discord Server, We must create an invitation link, and it’s not a big deal, it’s effortless to create it!

-Copy the link and paste it into the browser: https://discordapp.com/oauth2/authorize?&client_id=(go to “general information” section and copy and paste here Clint ID) & permissions = (Got to bot section and go to the “Bot Permissions” select your desired option and copy “PERMISSIONS INTEGER” number and paste here ) & scope = bot
+Copy the authorization url and paste it into the browser: https://discordapp.com/oauth2/authorize?&client_id=(go to “general information” section and copy and paste here Clint ID) & permissions = (Got to bot section and go to the “Bot Permissions” select your desired options and copy “PERMISSIONS INTEGER” number and paste here ) & scope = bot

 We will copy the ID of your bot: Yours may vary from the one shown here.
 In my case, that is the ID of my bot